 The water connection fee was established in February, 1979 by City Council Resolution No. 2314.
 The fee is applied to eight (8) specific categories of development.
 The residential fee was first imposed at \$799 per single family residential unit.
-It was subsequently increased effective July 1, 1986 by 2.2% making the fee \$817.
+It was subsequently increased effective July 1, 1986 by 2.2% for a fee of \$817.

 In December 2001, the Council adopted new impact fees based upon a study prepared by Hilton, Farnkopf & Hobson.
-It was the first time a comprehensive analysis had been undertaken on sewer impact fees.
 The study identified specific projects that would be required to serve new development and established a fee accordingly.